ralna/GALAHAD/doc/Julia/rst-dir/struct_uls_control_type.rst

 	Int32 initial_fill_in_factor

-prediction of factor by which the fill-in will exceed the initial number of nonzeros in :math:`A`
+prediction of factor by which the fill-in will exceed the initial number of nonzeros in $A$

 .. index:: pair: variable; min_real_factor_size
 .. _doxid-structuls__control__type_1a60c3d0376bbe5c06260509a9be31c562: